SpleefX/spleefx.github.io/README.md

-# spleefx.github.io
+# SpleefX
-Website for SpleefX
+The ultimate plugin for Minecraft spleef!
+Possibilities are ever limitless!